-We therefore assess the EU's potential environmental risk exposure as lower than that of peers, including the risk of stranded assets as well as the reputational risk of pursing activities that contradict its mandate and environmental objectives, either directly or indirectly through counterparties.
-This is due to the comparatively low transition and physical risk scores of the EU's main countries of operation as well as the effective measures already taken and underway regarding project selection.
+We therefore assess the EU's potential environmental risk exposure as relatively low when compared with peers, including the risk of stranded assets as well as the reputational risk of pursing activities that contradict its mandate and environmental objectives, either directly or indirectly through counterparties.
+An advanced level of ESG risk management and effective measures regarding project selection contribute to mitigate these risks.